nacekoprivec/anomaly-detection/README.md

 ### Anomaly detection
 The component that does the actual anomaly detection.
 It recieves data from a consumer component and sends output to output components.
 The following arguments are general for all conponents:
 * input_vector_size: An integer representing the dimensionality of the inputted vector (number of features) (example: 2),
+* use_cols: A list of integers representing the indexes of elements in the inputted vector to be used. (example: [0, 2]),
 * averages: Specifies additional features to be constructed.
 In this case averages of the last i values of a feature are calculated and included in the feature vector. (example: [[2, 3, 5], [2]] -> this means that the first feature gets addtitonal features: average over last 2 values, average over last 3 values and average over last 5 values and the second feature gets average over last 2 values)
 * shifts: Specifies additional features to be constructed.
 In this case shifted values of a feature are included in the feature vector. (example: [[1, 2, 3], [4, 5]] -> this means that the first feature gets addtitonal features: value shifted for 1, value shifted for 2 and value shifted for 3 and the second feature gets value shifted for 4 and value shifted for 5)
 * "time_features": Specifies additional features to be constructed.
 In this case the following features can be constructed: day of month, month of year, weekday, hour of day.
 Note that construction of these features requires datetime format of timestamp.
 If that is not hte case pass an empty array as parameter for that field. (example: ["day", "month", "weekday", "hour"]),